 Join us Saturday, March 14, 2020 at Rocky Mountain Christian Church in Niwot for our 17th Annual Empty Bowls!

-Proceeds benefit our our food program, which helped over 19,000 households in 2018!
+Proceeds benefit our our food program, which has helped over 12,000 households in 2019!

 We hope you continue to enjoy the Empty Bowls tradition!

-The deadline for painting bowls at Crackpots for this year’s Empty Bowls event has passed, but please check in with us early in 2020.
+The deadline for painting bowls at Crackpots for this year’s Empty Bowls event will be March 1, 2020.

 To see photos of the hundreds of bowls that our supporters have painted at Crackpots for this year’s Empty Bowls fundraiser, visit our Facebook page: http://www.facebook.com/OURCenter.